PrefectHQ/prefect/docs/ui/organizations.md

 - **Workspaces** enables you to access and manage workspaces within the organization.
 - **Members** enables you to invite and manage users who are members of the organization.
 - **Service Accounts** enables you to view, create, or edit service accounts for your organization.
-- **Roles** enabls you to configure custom roles with permission scopes for your organization.
+- **Roles** enables you to view details for all workspace roles, and configure custom workspace roles with permission scopes for your organization.

 ## Organization workspaces